Bill Murray Dances to "Turn Down For What" at a Birthday Party

-A group of friends went out to have a few drinks at a local Karaoke bar called Karaoke One 7 in New York City.
-Mike, the guy who reported this story to authorities, noticed that there were a couple of women who had just walked in with a guy that looked just like Bill Murray...
-Because he WAS Bill Murray.
+A group of friends go out to have a few drinks at a bar called Karaoke One 7 in New York City.
+Mike, the guy who reported this story to authorities, notices a couple of women who have just walked in with a guy that looks just like Bill Murray... because he IS Bill Murray.

-After they did the good ol' "celebrity confirmation", they proceeded to invite Bill Murray into their Karaoke room.
+After they do the good ol' "celebrity confirmation", the group proceeds to invite Bill Murray into their karaoke room.

-Bill Murray and the girl he was with, notably from Amsterdam who sang a bunch of French songs, bought everyone these weird green drinks made out of something called Chartreuse.
-After these Bill Murray himself sang an Elvis song with Mike and the group, of course, took a bunch of photos.
+Bill Murray and the girl he's with – notably from Amsterdam – sing a bunch of French songs and buy everyone these weird green drinks made with Chartreuse.
+After these, Bill Murray himself sings an Elvis song with Mike – and the group, of course, takes a bunch of photos.

 The photos are pretty irrefutable, but the verdict is still vague.
 There have been a few discrepancies, first being exactly when this incident took place.
 It was also first reported that he showed up at Karaoke One with a group of women, then later corrected that it was one Dutch woman.
 The details aren't 100% clear; however, Murray is known for randomly crashing strangers' parties, so there's a good chance this one is true.
 And it is probably the realization of every Bill Murray fan's biggest dream.

-Bill Murray Surprise Bartends at Shangri-La at SXSWThe Story:
+Bill Murray Surprise Bartends at Shangri-La at SXSW

 The story begins when Bill Murray attends Austin's SXSW festival and hangs out with Wu-Tang clan.

-He shows up with them at the Shangri-La bar and insists on bartending, only serving patrons shots of tequila.
-No matter what they ordered he would pour them a lot of tequila.
+He shows up with them at the bar Shangri-La and insists on bartending, only serving patrons shots of tequila.
+No matter what they ordered, he pours them a lot of tequila.

-Everyone there was Tweeting, Facebooking and blogging about it and someone even took a video:
+Everyone there is Tweeting, Facebooking, and blogging about it, and someone even took a video:

-Throughout the rest of the week, Murray was spotted at various parties, including one Redditor's (a Redditor is a person who frequents the popular website Reddit.com) friend's house party:
+Throughout the rest of the week, Murray is spotted at various parties, including one Redditor's ("one who frequents the popular website, reddit.com") friend's house party:

 This story is widespread, and there's video to prove its accuracy.
 It also proves the extent of Murray's awesomeness.
 Who knows how many of the details and secondhand accounts are true, but the video is pretty indisputable.

-Like most celebrities, Bill Murray isn't a fan of being bothered for their autographs.
-Unlike most celebrities, it's because he finds them too impersonal.
+Like most celebrities, Bill Murray isn't a fan of being bothered for his autograph.
+Unlike most celebrities, it's because he finds it too impersonal.

-Apparently Bill Murray was doing a shoot for a guy, and that guy's friend asked him for an autograph.
-Instead of just writing his name on a piece of paper, Bill gave them something better.
-He filmed a slow motion walk down the hall with all the guys ala Wes Anderson.
+One day, Bill Murray is doing a shoot for a guy, and that guy's friend asks him for an autograph.
+Instead of just writing his name on a piece of paper, Bill gives them something better.
+He films a slow motion walk down the hall with all the guys à la Wes Anderson.

 Then he saw the movie.
 And only AFTER that did he realize that it wasn't Joel Coen, but Joel Cohen.
-No Fargo, No Country for Old Men or Big Lebowski, but Daddy Day Camp (The Sequel to Daddy Day Care), Evan Almighty and Cheaper By the Dozen Joel Cohen.
+No Fargo, No Country for Old Men or Big Lebowski – no, this one was Daddy Day Camp (the sequel to Daddy Day Care), Evan Almighty, and Cheaper By the Dozen Joel Cohen.